harshitk075/Digital_Event_Pass-Application/README.md

 ## An android application to manage and organise events.

-This application is developed as a semester project for the course Introduction to Software Engineering(ISOE) at IIIT Allahabad by the students of IIITA'22, during the 4th semester.

 You can sign-in using google to create events where you can create invitee-lists as well as generate QR-Based tickets that can be scanned at the entrance.
 Other users can explore various events and can also register for them.